 Take caution as the currents underneath the falls can be swift, the weight of the falls can be crushing, and the rocks underneath and behind the falls are extremely slippery.
 It’s advised to wear a life jacket when swimming, especially when the water level is high.

-In the late spring and summer seasons, when the boats – even motorized – are able to cruise all the way to the falls, you may not be alone.
+In the late spring and summer seasons when boats and kayaks can cruise to the falls, you may not be alone.
 It’s a popular spot for summer parties and lazy afternoons.

 Try to begin your paddle early in the morning and go in the late summer, fall, early spring, or winter, and on a weekday.
-There are tours that depart almost every day, so the earlier you start, the higher the chance you’ll have of getting some alone time with the waterfall.
+Some tours depart almost every day, so the earlier you start, the higher the chance you’ll have of getting some alone time with the waterfall.

 Water Levels and Generator Schedules Explained